GongT/baobao/@build-script/rush-tools/docs/rush-tools.api.md

 //
 // @public (undocumented)
 export function registerProjectToRush(projectPath: string): Promise<boolean>;

+// Warning: (ae-missing-release-tag) "requireArgument" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function requireArgument(name: string): string;

 // Warning: (ae-missing-release-tag) "requireRushPath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //